Migration and migrant population statistics

-Spain reported the highest number of emigrants in 2011 (507 742), followed by the United Kingdom with (350 703), Germany (249 045) and France with (213 367).
-16 of the EU-27 Member States reported more immigration than emigration in 2011, but in Bulgaria, the Czech Republic, Ireland, Greece, Spain, Poland, Romania and the three Baltic Member States emigrants outnumbered immigrants.
+Spain reported the highest number of emigrants in 2011 (507 742), followed by the United Kingdom (350 703), Germany (249 045) and France (213 367).
+A total of 16 of the EU-27 Member States reported more immigration than emigration in 2011, but in Bulgaria, the Czech Republic, Ireland, Greece, Spain, Poland, Romania and the three Baltic Member States emigrants outnumbered immigrants.

-Citizens of non-EU countries can be categorised according to the level of development of their country of citizenship, based on the human development index (HDI) calculated by the United Nations.
-By this measure, the largest share (52.4 % of all immigrants to the EU) are citizens from medium HDI countries and 34.6 % are from high HDI (but non-EU) countries.
+Citizens of non-member countries can be categorised according to the level of development of their country of citizenship, based on the human development index (HDI) calculated by the United Nations.
+By this analysis, the largest share (52.4 %) of all immigrants to the EU were citizens from medium HDI countries and just over one third (34.6 %) were from high HDI (but not EU) countries.
 Low HDI countries (6.3 %), EFTA countries (3.6 %) and candidate countries (3.1 %) accounted for relatively low shares of total immigration to the EU-27 in 2011.

-In 2011, the relative share of returning nationals within the total number of immigrants was highest in Lithuania (89.3 % of all immigrants), Portugal (63.6 %), Croatia (55,3 %), Estonia (54.8 %) and Greece (54.5 %).
-These were the only EU Member States to report return migration higher than 50 %.
-By contrast, Luxembourg, Austria, Italy, Cyprus and Spain reported relatively low shares, as return migration in 2011 accounted for less than 10 % of immigrants.
+In 2011, the relative share of returning nationals within the total number of immigrants was highest in Lithuania (89.3 % of all immigrants), Portugal (63.6 %), Croatia (55.3 %), Estonia (54.8 %) and Greece (54.5 %).
+These were the only EU-27 Member States to report that return migration accounted for a share higher than 50 %.
+By contrast, Luxembourg, Austria, Italy, Cyprus and Spain reported relatively low shares, as return migration in 2011 accounted for less than 10 % of all immigration.

-Regarding the gender distribution of immigrants in 2011, there were slightly more men than women as a whole (52.1 % compared to 47.9 %).
+Regarding the gender distribution of immigrants to the EU-27 in 2011, there were slightly more men than women (52.1 % compared with 47.9 %).
 The country reporting the highest share of male immigrants was Slovakia (62.4 %); by contrast, the highest share of female immigrants was reported in Cyprus (55.2 %).

 Foreign and foreign-born population

-In most EU Member States the majority of non-nationals are citizens of non-EU countries.
-The oposite is true only for Luxembourg, Ireland, Belgium, Slovakia, Cyprus and Hungary.
-In the case of Latvia and Estonia, the proportion of citizens from non-EU countries is particularly large due to the high number of recognised non-citizens (mainly former Soviet Union citizens, who are permanently resident in these countries but have not acquired any other citizenship).
+In most EU Member States the majority of non-nationals are citizens of non-member countries.
+The opposite is true only for Luxembourg, Ireland, Slovakia, Belgium, Cyprus, Hungary, the Netherlands and Malta.
+In the case of Latvia and Estonia, the proportion of citizens from non-member countries is particularly large due to the high number of recognised non-citizens (mainly former Soviet Union citizens, who are permanently resident in these countries but have not acquired any other citizenship).

-Among the non-EU citizens living in the EU-27 in 2012, some 44.2 % were citizens of a high HDI country (with Turkey, Albania and Russia accounting for almost half), while a slightly higher share (48.3 %) came from medium HDI countries (one fifth from Morocco, followed by China and Ukraine).
-The remaining 7.6 % were from low HDI countries (30 % with Nigerian or Iraqi citizenship).
+Among the citizens from non-member countries living in the EU-27 in 2012, some 44.2 % were citizens of a high HDI country (with Turkey, Albania and Russia accounting for almost half of these), while a slightly higher share (48.3 %) came from medium HDI countries (one fifth of whom were from Morocco, with citizens of China and Ukraine the next largest groups).
+The remaining 7.6 % were from low HDI countries (30 % of whom had Nigerian or Iraqi citizenship).

 The citizenship structure of the population of non-nationals living in the EU varies greatly between Member States.
-It is influenced by factors such as labour migration, historical links between origin and destination countries, and established networks in destination countries.
+This is influenced by factors such as labour migration, historical links between origin and destination countries, and established networks in destination countries.
 Romanians (living in another EU Member State) and Turkish citizens made up the biggest groups of non-nationals living in the EU-27 in 2012.
-There were 2.3 million citizens from each of these countries, each group accounting for 7.0 % of all non-nationals living in the EU-27 in 2012.
-The third largest group was Moroccans (1.9 million people, or 5.6 % of all non-nationals).
-The group of non-nationals living in the EU with the most significant increase over the period from 2001 to 2012 was Romanians (living in another EU Member State), their numbers increasing almost eight-fold from 0.3 million in 2001 to 2.4 million by 2012.
+There were 2.4 million Romanian citizens living outside of Romania within the EU-27 and 2.3 million Turkish citizens living in the EU-27; each of these two groups of people accounted for 7.0 % of all foreigners living in the EU-27 in 2012.
+The third largest group was Moroccans (1.9 million people, or 5.6 % of all foreigners).
+The group of foreigners living in the EU with the most significant increase over the period from 2001 to 2012 was Romanians (living in another EU Member State), their numbers increasing almost eight-fold from 0.3 million in 2001 to 2.4 million by 2012.

 Acquisition of citizenship

 The number of people acquiring the citizenship of an EU-27 Member State in 2011 was 782 200, corresponding to a 3.5 % decrease with respect to 2010.
-2010 saw the greatest number of people acquiring the citizenship of an EU Member State since 2001, and the first time that the total number rose above 0.8 million.
+In 2010, more people had acquired the citizenship of an EU Member State than in any other year during the period from 2001 to 2011, and this was the first time that the total number rose above 0.8 million.

-One indicator commonly used to measure the effect of national policies on citizenship is the ‘naturalisation rate’ or the ratio between the total number of citizenships granted and the stock of foreign residents in a country at the beginning of the year.
-The country with the highest naturalisation rate in 2011 was Hungary (9.8 acquisitions per 100 foreign residents), followed by Poland (6.7) and Sweden (5.8), followed by Malta, Portugal and the United Kingdom with rates between 4 and 5 acquisitions per 100 foreign residents.
+One indicator commonly used to measure the effect of national policies on citizenship is the ‘naturalisation rate’, defined as the ratio between the total number of citizenships granted and the stock of foreign residents in a country at the beginning of the year.
+The EU-27 Member State with the highest naturalisation rate in 2011 was Hungary (9.8 acquisitions per 100 foreign residents), followed at some distance by Poland (6.7), and then by Sweden, Malta and Portugal (with rates between 5.8 and 5.2 acquisitions per 100 foreign residents).

-About 86.7 % of those who acquired citizenship of an EU-27 Member State in 2011 were previously citizens of a non-EU country.
-Thus, about 678 000 non-EU-27 nationals residing in an EU-27 Member State have acquired EU citizenship in 2011, corresponding to an 8.2 % decrease with respect to 2010.
-These new EU-27 citizens were mainly from Africa (26.2 % of the total number of citizenships acquired), Asia (22.6 %), non-EU-27 Europe (18.9 %) and North and South America (16.9 %).
-However, citizens of the EU-27 countries who acquired citizenship of another Member State amounted to 82 000 persons, thus accounting for 10.5 % of the total.
-In absolute terms, the main groups of EU citizens acquiring citizenship of another EU Member State were Romanians becoming citizens of Hungary (15 658 persons) and Italy (3 921 persons), Poles becoming citizens of Germany (4 344 persons) and Portuguese becoming citizens of France (3 805 persons).
+About 86.7 % of those who acquired citizenship of an EU-27 Member State in 2011 were previously citizens of a non-member country.
+Thus, about 678 000 citizens of non-member countries residing in an EU-27 Member State acquired EU citizenship in 2011, corresponding to a 8.2 % decrease with respect to 2010.
+These new EU-27 citizens were mainly from Africa (26.2 % of the total number of citizenships acquired), Asia (22.6 %), Europe (outside of the EU-27, 18.9 %) and North and South America (16.9 %).
+Citizens of EU-27 Member States who acquired citizenship of another EU-27 Member State amounted to 82 000 persons, thus accounting for 10.5 % of the total.
+In absolute terms, the main groups of EU-27 citizens acquiring citizenship of another EU-27 Member State were Romanians becoming citizens of Hungary (15 658 persons) or Italy (3 921 persons), Poles becoming citizens of Germany (4 344 persons) and Portuguese becoming citizens of France (3 805 persons).